-This may not be theoretically correct, but banks charge interest on the outstanding amount as a penalty for borrowing their money and not repaying them on time.
+This may not be theoretically correct, but banks charge interest on the outstanding amount as a penalty for borrowing their money and not repaying it on time.

-Credit card interest rate, also known as Finance Charge, is usually charged on the outstanding balance amount when it is past due.
+A credit card interest rate or a finance charge, is usually charged on the outstanding balance amount when it is past due.

-For example, if you have used up RM300 on your card and failed to settle it within the 20-day interest-free period, a Finance Charge of between 15% - 18% p.a. will be levied on that amount.
+For example, if you have used up RM300 on your card and failed to settle it within the 20-day interest-free period, an interest rate of between 15% to 18% per annum will be levied on that amount.

-In Malaysia, there are 3 tiers of annual interest rates chargeable on the outstanding balance based on the cardholders’ repayment habits:
+In Malaysia, there are three tiers of credit card annual interest rates chargeable on the outstanding balance based on the cardholders’ repayment habits: